sivm-rj/rl-gymnasium-value-policy-agents/README.md

 - s' is the next state

 #### Deep Q-Networks (DQN)
-For complex environments with large state spaces, DQN uses neural networks to approximate Q-values instead of maintaining Q-tables[45][51]:
+For complex environments with large state spaces, DQN uses neural networks to approximate Q-values instead of maintaining Q-tables:

-- **Experience Replay**: Stores past experiences to break temporal correlations and improve stability[54]
+- **Experience Replay**: Stores past experiences to break temporal correlations and improve stability
-- **Target Network**: Uses a separate network for computing target values to stabilize training[54]
+- **Target Network**: Uses a separate network for computing target values to stabilize training
-- **ε-greedy Exploration**: Balances exploration and exploitation during learning[57]
+- **ε-greedy Exploration**: Balances exploration and exploitation during learning

 #### Temporal Difference Learning
-TD learning updates value estimates based on the difference between predicted and observed values[43][46]:
+TD learning updates value estimates based on the difference between predicted and observed values:

 - Updates predictions to match future predictions at each time step
 - Combines aspects of Monte Carlo and Dynamic Programming methods
-- Enables learning without waiting for episode completion[52][55]
+- Enables learning without waiting for episode completion

 ### Advantages

-1. **Discrete Action Efficiency**: Excellent performance in environments with discrete, manageable action spaces[41][53]
+1. **Discrete Action Efficiency**: Excellent performance in environments with discrete, manageable action spaces
-2. **Sample Efficiency**: Generally requires fewer interactions with the environment compared to policy methods[81]
+2. **Sample Efficiency**: Generally requires fewer interactions with the environment compared to policy methods
-3. **Proven Convergence**: Theoretical guarantees for convergence in tabular settings[44]
+3. **Proven Convergence**: Theoretical guarantees for convergence in tabular settings
-4. **Computational Efficiency**: Direct value estimation can be computationally efficient for appropriate problems[81]
+4. **Computational Efficiency**: Direct value estimation can be computationally efficient for appropriate problems

 ### Disadvantages

-1. **Continuous Action Limitations**: Struggle with continuous or high-dimensional action spaces where maximizing over all actions becomes impractical[41][67]
+1. **Continuous Action Limitations**: Struggle with continuous or high-dimensional action spaces where maximizing over all actions becomes impractical
-2. **Function Approximation Issues**: Can suffer from instability and convergence problems when using neural networks[82][85]
+2. **Function Approximation Issues**: Can suffer from instability and convergence problems when using neural networks
-3. **Exploration Challenges**: Require explicit exploration strategies (like ε-greedy) that may not be optimal[87]
+3. **Exploration Challenges**: Require explicit exploration strategies (like ε-greedy) that may not be optimal
-4. **Deterministic Policies**: Typically learn quasi-deterministic policies, which can be suboptimal in partially observable environments[87][93]
+4. **Deterministic Policies**: Typically learn quasi-deterministic policies, which can be suboptimal in partially observable environments
-5. **Overestimation Bias**: DQN can overestimate action values, leading to suboptimal policies[42][60]
+5. **Overestimation Bias**: DQN can overestimate action values, leading to suboptimal policies

 ## Policy-Based Methods

-Policy-based methods directly learn a policy—a strategy for choosing actions—without relying on intermediate value function estimates[61][67].
-These methods parameterize the policy (often using neural networks) and optimize it to maximize expected cumulative rewards[64][73].
+Policy-based methods directly learn a policy—a strategy for choosing actions—without relying on intermediate value function estimates.
+These methods parameterize the policy (often using neural networks) and optimize it to maximize expected cumulative rewards.

 ### Core Concept

-Rather than learning "how good" states or actions are, policy methods directly learn "what to do" by optimizing a parameterized policy π_θ(a|s) that outputs action probabilities[64][76].
+Rather than learning "how good" states or actions are, policy methods directly learn "what to do" by optimizing a parameterized policy π_θ(a|s) that outputs action probabilities.
 The goal is to find parameters θ that maximize the expected return:

 ```
 J(θ) = E[Σ γ^t R_t]